Can You Take Acyclovir 400 mg Twice a Day? Full Dosage Guidelines

 Acyclovir oral tablets come in 400 mg and 800 mg strengths.
 In the case of the Acyclovir oral tablet, the dosage depends on the patient’s age, the condition being treated, the severity of the condition, other medical conditions, and the response to the first dose of the treatment.

-Acyclovir Dosage for Seniors (65 years and older)
+Acyclovir Dosage for Seniors (65+)

 The kidneys of older age adults may not work as well as they used to do in adult age. it can make your body process drugs more slowly.
 As a result of this, more of a medication remains in your body for a longer period.
 It may increase your chances of developing side effects.